r0hankrishnan/song-popularity/README.md

 The data set did not have any missing values.
 There were also no outliers in the popularity values as they ranged from 0-100.
 However, upon examining the time signature variable, I found that there was only one value for time signatures of 1 and no values for time signatures of 2.
 Because these values were so small, I elected to remove them entirely from the dataset so that the other variables could be properly considered.

 ## Modelling
+To look at the code for each model, you can go to `models/linear-models.Rmd` and `models/tree-models.Rmd`.

 Multiple models were considered for predicting the popularity of songs across the rock, jazz, and pop genres.
 Each model tried, a small description of the model, and their final test MSE is reported below: